apache/cassandra-java-driver/CONTRIBUTING.md

 can be inefficient (if the `SimulacronRule` is method-level, it will create a Simulacron cluster for every test method, even those that only need CCM).

+Use the `@BackendRequirement` annotation to restrict the backend type and version.
+Specify the Cassandra Distribution, CASSANDRA/DSE/HCD, and the version requirement.
+For example, `@BackendRequirement(type = BackendType.CASSANDRA, minInclusive = "2.2")`

 ##### Class-level rules

 Rules annotated with `@ClassRule` wrap the whole test class, and are reused across methods.
 Try to